sagasurvey/saga/README.md

 pip install --upgrade --no-deps --force-reinstall https://github.com/sagasurvey/saga/archive/master.zip
 ```

-The code should be compatible with Python 3.5+,
+The code should be compatible with Python 3.6+,
-but has mainly been tested with Python 3.6.
+but Python 3.6 support may be dropping in 2022.

 ### Dependencies